 IN GENERAL

-(1) coordinate all education programs operated by the tribe or within the territorial jurisdiction of the tribe;
+coordinate all education programs operated by the tribe or within the territorial jurisdiction of the tribe, which may include facilitating the development of agreements with the appropriate State educational agency, and facilitating the transfer of the authority for some or all of the State-level activities covered by the agreement;

-(2) develop education codes for schools within the territorial jurisdiction of the tribe;
+(2) develop tribal standards and assessments;

 (3) provide support services and technical assistance to schools serving children of the tribe; and

-(4) perform child-find screening services for the preschool-aged children of the tribe to —
+(4) perform child-find screening services for the infants, toddlers, and preschool-aged children of the tribe to —

 SEC.
 7141.
-NATIONAL ADVISORY COUNCIL ON INDIAN EDUCATION.
+TRIBAL ADVISORY COUNCIL ON INDIAN EDUCATION.

-(a) MEMBERSHIP- There is established a National Advisory Council on Indian Education (hereafter in this section referred to as the Council'), which shall —
+(a) MEMBERSHIP- There is established a Tribal Advisory Council on Indian Education (hereafter in this section referred to as the Council'), which shall —

-(1) consist of 15 Indian members, who shall be appointed by the President from lists of nominees furnished, from time to time, by Indian tribes and organizations;Council and
+(1) TRIBAL MEMBERS.
+The Council shall consist of 15 elected or appointed tribal officials (or their designated employees with authority to act on their behalf) to act as principle members who shall be appointed by the President from lists of nominees furnished, from time to time, by Indian tribes and organizations;

+(2) National Tribal Organization Member.
+Consistent with the instructions for implementation of Sec.
+204(b) of the Unfunded Mandates Reform Act, the Secretary shall appoint as a member of the Council a representative from a national organization comprised of Indian tribes, and an alternate to such member, both of whom shall be elected or appointed tribal officials (or designated employees of such officials with authority to act on such officials' behalf).

+(3) Federal members.
+The Secretary, the WHITCU Director, and the Director of Indian Education shall be ex-officio members of the Council and attend all Council meetings.

-(2) represent different geographic areas of the United States.
+(4) GEOGRAPHIC DIVERSITY.
+The Council shall represent different geographic areas of the United States.

-(b) DUTIES- The Council shall —
+(b) DUTIES- The Secretary shall —

-(1) advise the Secretary concerning the funding and administration (including the development of regulations and administrative policies and practices) of any program, including any program established under this part —

-(A) with respect to which the Secretary has jurisdiction; and

-(B)(i) that includes Indian children or adults as participants; or

-(ii) that may benefit Indian children or adults;
+(1) consult with the Council prior to proposing any regulation, establishing or changing any policies, and submitting any budget proposal that may be applicable to Indian children or adults;

+(2) include in the proposed budget developed annually for the Department information on the recommendations made by the Council;

-(2) make recommendations to the Secretary for filling the position of Director of Indian Education whenever a vacancy occurs; and
+(3) consult with the Council for recommendations for filling the position of Director of Indian Education whenever a vacancy occurs; and

-(3) submit to Congress, not later than June 30 of each year, a report on the activities of the Council, including —

-(A) any recommendations that the Council considers appropriate for the improvement of Federal education programs that include Indian children or adults as participants, or that may benefit Indian children or adults; and

-(B) recommendations concerning the funding of any program described in subparagraph (A).
+(c) Meetings.
+The Secretary shall assure that the Council meets face-to-face not less than 3 times per fiscal year and may hold additional meetings by telephone conference call.

+(D) Nonapplication.
+The Federal Advisory Committee Act (5 U.S.C.
+App.) shall not apply to the Council.

 Title VIII